hadiS/webinius_cms/README.md

 Version 0.3.0

-## Installation
+## Install into an existing Rails 5+ project:

 You need Rails 5+ to run WebiniusCMS.
-Create a new Rails App.
-Create a PostgreSQL Database.

 Then add this line to your application's Gemfile: